Roman Legionary Engineering: The Backbone of Empire

 Conclusion: Enduring Legacy

-The engineering feats of Roman legionaries were not merely ancient curiosities.
+The engineering feats of Roman legionaries were not ancient curiosities.
 They set the standard for military construction for two millennia.
-Modern armies still build modular forward operating bases (FOBs) that echo the castra.
-Highway engineers still follow the Roman principle of a solid foundation and drainage.
-And siege tactics still revolve around encirclement, bombardment, and breaching.
+Modern armies still build modular forward operating bases (FOBs) that echo the castra, with standardized layouts, perimeter defenses, and internal logistics.
+Highway engineers follow the Roman principle of a solid foundation, drainage, and cambered surfaces.
+Siege tactics still revolve around encirclement, bombardment, and breaching, adapted for modern weaponry.
 The legionary who carried a pickaxe alongside his sword shaped the world every bit as much as the centurion who wielded a gladius.
+From the roads we drive to the bases we occupy, the engineering DNA of the Roman legion endures, a silent but permanent monument to the builders of antiquity.